jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 Slides

-    ---Presentations are drafted in Google Slides. o	Description of preliminary feature engineering and preliminary feature selection, including the decision-making process (Potentially: )
+--- Presentations are drafted in Google Slides. o	Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+    (Potentially: )
     Using Supervised model to predict Negative vs. Positive test – model will take in information for each of the symptoms in order to predict the test outcome.